gamesbook/pyprototypr/docs/script_anatomy.rst

 `↑ <table-of-contents_>`_

-It can be useful to "annotate" a script with other details that can remind you, as a reader, about what and/or why aspects of the script.
+It can be useful to "annotate" a script with other details that can remind you, as a reader, about any of the "what" or "why" aspects of the script.

-These comments are effectively ignored by Python and **pyprototypr**.
+These comments are effectively ignored by Python and **pyprototypr** and have no effect on the output.

 Single Line Comments
 --------------------